adiralashiva8/robotframework-metrics/README.md

 #### Generate robotframework-metrics after execution

-We need to execute .py file after suite | test execution.
-We can achieve this by executing robot command and python one after other.
-This can be acheieved as follows
+We need to execute .py file after suite or test execution.
+We can achieve this by executing robot command and python one after other as follows:

  - Create .bat (or) .sh file with following snippet

 ```
-# execute test case first
 robot test.robot &&

-# execute robotmetrics.py after test case execution
-python robotmetrics.py [arguments]
+python robotmetrics.py
 ```

  > && is used to execute multiple command's in .bat file